-The Standards Program began in 1965.
+The Year-round Standards Program began in 1965.
 At that time, a document was created that outlined the best camps practices as determined by the membership of the OCA, entitled A Study of Camps Practices, listed.
-Simultaneously, Standards Visitations began and camps had to meet the standards in order to become Accredited.
-The OCA Standards has gone through several revisions since its inception and continues to be revised and updated as required.
+Simultaneously, Standards Visitations began and camps had to meet the Year-round Standards in order to become Accredited.
+The OCA Year-round Standards has gone through several revisions since its inception and continues to be revised and updated as required.

-The OCA is not a licensing body and following the OCA Standards is not a government regulation; however, some standards do duplicate government regulations, while others are camp best practices developed by the Membership over the years.
+The OCA is not a licensing body and following the OCA Year-round Standards is not a government regulation; however, most of the Year-round Standards duplicate government regulations, while the lesser number of Year-round Standards are still important as they are best practices developed by the Membership.

 To learn more about the Accreditation or Re-Accreditation Process, click here

 COMMUNICATION We shall be professional and accurate in all communication to staff, campers and families/guardians, to maintain confidentiality, to eliminate misunderstanding, and to prevent recruitment of another camp’s staff.
 Camps must also refrain from using another camp’s name in their literature and marketing materials without written consent.

 ADVERTISING We shall ensure that all programs, facilities and services are accurately advertised.
 All accredited member camps agree to use either the approved Association logo or the statement “Accredited Member of the Ontario Camps Association” in all advertising.

 MONEY We shall conduct all financial dealings according to legal and fair business practices.

 PRIVACY We shall protect the confidentiality of campers, parents and staff.